mohamed-ashif-m/mohamed-ashif-m.github.io/README.md

 ## 🧠 Summary

 Enthusiastic and detail-oriented B.Tech student in Artificial Intelligence and Data Science with a strong passion for frontend web development, AI, and data science.
 Proven experience in building frontend applications using React.
-Adept at communication and leadership through Toastmasters.

 ---

 ## 🎓 Education